Royal Military College, Duntroon: Buildings and features

 The College itself is situated at the foot of Mount Pleasant on the Duntroon estate.
 The base is one of the only military bases in Australia that is open to the general public, consisting of a large area of land incorporating a golf course, a library, a residential area for Defence members and their families, various area logistics and infrastructure units, a military hospital, a retail area, vast sporting facilities and the Australian Defence Force Academy.

 The ship's bell from MV Duntroon (which served as a troopship from 1942 to 1949) was removed when the ship was sold by her Australian owners in 1960, and was presented to the College in 1978.
 It is now positioned at the base of the flag station near the parade ground and is used daily as part of the cadets' flag duties.
 Many of the original buildings from when the college was first opened in 1911 still stand and continue to be used today, having been heritage listed.
 An example of this is the officers' mess, known as 'Duntroon House', which is an imposing stone building, that was actually built as the Campbell family's house before the land was purchased by the Crown.

 The Majura Training Area is located nearby and is currently where cadets from the College undertake the majority of their basic field training in III Class.

 The Anzac Memorial Chapel of St Paul was opened on 30 April 1966.
 The chapel has a common foyer with two specific chapels: Anglican/Protestant Denominations and Catholic.
 Retired Colours are displayed in the foyer.
 Also in the foyer is a perpetual light that is lit while former cadets are on operations with the ADF.
 The chapel is also used for the Graduation Church Parade.
 Beside the main chapel is the Changi Chapel, which was reconstructed on the site and rededicated in August 1988.

 Graduation awards

-There are two main awards presented to cadets upon graduation: the Queen's Medal and the Sword of Honour.
-The Queen's Medal is awarded to the cadet graduating top of their class academically.
-It was originally instituted in 1919, when it was called the King's Medal, and all cadets, including foreign cadets attending the college, are eligible.
+There are two main awards presented to cadets upon graduation: the King's Medal and the Sword of Honour.
+The King's Medal is awarded to the cadet graduating top of their class academically.
+It was originally instituted in 1919, and all cadets, including foreign cadets attending the college, are eligible.
 Indeed, Singaporean cadets established a long tradition of receiving this honour, doing so in 1975, 1978, 1979, 1980 and 1982 according to a 1986 source.
 The Sword of Honour is awarded to the cadet who displays "exemplary conduct and performance of duty" throughout their course.